 However, discrete GPU is the default option for Macs with two switchable graphics cards.
 So, it's necessary to force your Mac to boot in integrated graphics.
 But you should not try this unless you are a specialist.

 To disable the discrete GPU on boot to fix the iMac white screen of death issue:

 2. Type in the following command in Terminal window and disable discrete GPU.nvram fa4ce28d-b62f-4c99-9cc3-6815686e30f9:gpu-power-prefs=%01%00%00%00

-You can end it up with a Mac restart.
+Now you can end it up with a Mac restart.
 This should accelerate your display's performance.
-As a result, the Mac white screen issue should have gone with the wind.
+As a result, the MacBook Pro or MacBook Air white screen issue should have gone with the wind.
 But at the same time, you'll lose some features like the ability to drive an external display from the Display Port.

 To check if the GPU is incompatible with your Mac or broken physically, you can consult the Apple support and repair service.

 Once your M1 Mac, MacBook Pro/Air, or iMac starts or restarts into a white screen of death, any software, firmware, or hardware could be the reason.
 They are either corrupted or incompatible with your Mac.
 You should calm down and check them one by one to fix the problem.
-At the same time, don’t forget to keep your data in a safe condition.